1972 World Series

 The 1972 World Series was the championship series of Major League Baseball's (MLB) 1972 season.
 The 69th edition of the World Series, it was a best-of-seven playoff between the American League champion Oakland Athletics and the National League champion Cincinnati Reds.
-The Athletics won in seven games for their sixth World Series championship.
-It was the first World Series championship for the Athletics since 1930.
-This was the first major professional sports championship won by a team from the San Francisco Bay Area.
+The Athletics won in seven games for their sixth World Series championship and first since 1930, when the team was still based in Philadelphia.
+This was the first major professional sports championship ever won by a San Francisco Bay Area-based team.

-This was the first World Series in which both teams wore pullover uniforms, a style that remained the norm until 1982, after which at least one team in the fall classic would wear them until 1990, when the Cincinnati Reds wore them.
-Coincidentally both this World Series and the 1990 World Series featured the same two teams, the Athletics and the Reds, both far different results.
-The Athletics won this one in a hard fought seven games, while the Reds swept the defending champion Athletics in four games in 1990.
+This was the first World Series in which both teams wore pullover jerseys, a style that would remain the norm until 1982, after which at least one team in the Fall Classic would wear them each year through 1990, after which traditional button-front jerseys once again predominated.
+Coincidentally, both this World Series and the 1990 World Series featured the same two teams, the Athletics and the Reds, though with far different results; the Athletics won this one in a hard fought seven games, while the Reds swept the defending champion Athletics in four games in 1990.